Grow your business

 A well-designed Deposit Return Scheme reduces littering, improves the quality and quantity of recycling, and plays a positive role in transitioning to a low-carbon economy.

-The target of a 90% capture rate across all three materials after three years would see Scotland’s Deposit Return Scheme rank amongst the world’s top performing schemes.
+The target of a 90% capture rate across all three materials by 2024 would see Scotland’s Deposit Return Scheme rank amongst the world’s top performing schemes.
 The first year target is 70% and the second year 80%.

 Nearly 50 Deposit Return Schemes for drinks operate worldwide.
 In Europe, over 130 million consumers already use a Deposit Return Scheme as part of their daily lives.
 Deposit Return Schemes deliver high recycling rates in countries such as Sweden, Germany and Estonia.